jesuscc1993/modding/faster-movement-speed/readme.md

 ## DESCRIPTION

-Increases movement speed to 150% (1.5x).
+Increases base movement speed for Miriam to 150% / 1.5x.
+Will stack with movement bonuses due to how the mechanics work.

 ## COMPATIBILITY